 The first thing that you can do is to work out how to adjust the crib itself.
-Most crib designers probably (hopefully) know about this scenario and add elements into the construction of the crib that can help in this exact situation.
+Most crib designers probably (hopefully) know about this scenario and add elements into the crib’s construction that can help in this exact situation.

 If it is feasible, you can also change the cot itself and buy one with higher walls.

 2. Use A Sleeping Bag For Toddlers

 Human beings never actually forget the sensation of the womb.
 It is ingrained in our brains deep down and forms the basis of many instinctual habits.
-For toddlers, the instinctual memories are even fresher in the mind, and you can use this to your advantage when it comes to putting your child to sleep peacefully.
+For toddlers, the instinctual memories are even fresher in mind, and you can use this to your advantage when it comes to putting your child to sleep peacefully.

 A sleeping bag for toddlers is a perfect way to emulate the feeling of being in a womb for your toddler.
 This lets them feel more at rest and has the added advantage of keeping their arms and legs comfortably wrapped up.

 3. Put Toys Or Books In The Crib

 As I explained before, toddlers usually want to climb out because something grabs their attention or they feel bored.
 Making interesting objects accessible to them inside the crib makes sense because it lets your child find something to occupy their mind when they can’t sleep.

 Leaving a few toys or books in the crib can work very well and prevent your toddler from wanting to wander around the room in search of something to play with or interact with.